 Al: If it cratered, I wouldn't lose a bit of sleep.
 Not a bit.
 Not really, I mean that.
 Because you've done what you can do.

 Arthur and I didn't crater.
 A few weeks after the ball, we got back together.
 And Al and Ann Simpson are still in our lives.
 It turns out that even though it was Arthur's desperate plea that got them involved, they ended up helping me.
-So I asked to come to Cody, Wyoming to talk to the Simpsons some more.
+So I asked to come to Cody, Wyoming, to talk to the Simpsons some more.

 Ann: Come in, come in.
 We're all ready to have lunch.

-The three of us sat at their kitchen table, in the same house that they'd raised their three kids.
+The three of us sat at their kitchen table, in the same house where they'd raised their three kids.
 Al is six and a half feet tall and rail-thin.
 He peppers his sentences with cuss words while wearing a red monogrammed sweater.